arakibulislam/Lest-Go-travel-client/README.md

 # In Our Packege

-📗 To provide best travelling services to the customers and travel agents 📗 To provide a search platform where tourist can find their tour places according to their preference.
+1. To provide best travelling services to the customers and travel agents
+2. To provide a search platform where tourist can find their tour places according to their preference.
-📗 To promote responsible and interesting tourism so that people can enjoy their holiday at their favorable places.
+3. To promote responsible and interesting tourism so that people can enjoy their holiday at their favorable places.
-📗 Weather information
+4. Weather information
-📗 To provide efficient way to connect with various events.
+5. To provide efficient way to connect with various events.
-📗 To build healthy interaction opportunities for tourists and locals
+6. To build healthy interaction opportunities for tourists and locals.

+ # 🏆 Features :

+1. Login/Register System
+2. Admin Panel
+3. Manage, Create Packages
+4. Easy Bookings
+5. Manage Bookings